X01XX/risc-v-memory-management-vf2/README.txt

 Allocation is very fast.

 Commenting out an error check, and memory zeroing, could make deallocation as fast as allocation, with greater risk.
-Possibly this could be done with a debug flag and conditional compiling.
+See the zero_memory and check_for_dups .equs at the begining of stack_array.S.

 Function to file: